yanran-tang/yanran-tang.github.io/_pages/about.md

 Recent News
 =====
+* 03.2024 Give a talk, "Graph Learning Methods in Session-based Recommendations and Legal Case Retrieval" at [IRonGraphs Workshop at ECIR 2024](https://irongraphs.github.io/ecir2024/){:target="_blank"}. [\[slides\]](../files/GraphIR_IRonGraph_ECIR.pdf){:target="_blank"}

+* 12.2023 Give a talk, "Graph Condensation for Continual Graph Learning", at CSIRO.

-* 11.2023 Give a talk, "Graph Condensation for Continual Graph Learning", at Artificial Intelligence Enabled Trustworthy Recommendations Workshop at AJCAI 2023.
+* 11.2023 Give a talk, "Graph Condensation for Continual Graph Learning", at Artificial Intelligence Enabled Trustworthy Recommendations Workshop at AJCAI 2023. <a href="../files/CGL-AJCAI23.pdf">[slides]</a>

 * 11.2023 **Best Paper Award** at ADC 2023 with my student, Yan!